-For the sake of completeness first we will describe the three variants of the function introduced in \cite{ABBL+17} that achieves separation between several complexity complexity measures like \emph{Deterministic query complexity}, \emph{Randomized query complexity}, \emph{Quantum query complexity} etc. These functions was originally motivated from {}~\cite{GPW18} function.
-The three variants of ~\cite{ABBL+17} function have some special kind of non-Boolean domain, which we call \emph{Pointer matrix}.
-Our function is a special "encoding" of that non-Boolean domain such that the resulting function becomes transitive and achieves the separation between complexity measures that matches the known separation between the general functions.
-We will start by defining different types of domain we need for the three variants of ~\cite{ABBL+17} function in Definition~\ref{defi: pointer_matrix}.
+For the sake of completeness first, we will describe the ``pointer function" introduced in \cite{ABBL+17} that achieves separation between several complexity measures like \emph{Deterministic query complexity}, \emph{Randomized query complexity}, \emph{Quantum query complexity} etc. This function was originally motivated by a function in \cite{GPW18}.
+There are three variants of the pointer function that have some special kind of non-Boolean domain, which we call \emph{pointer matrix}.
+Our function is a special ``encoding'' of that non-Boolean domain such that the resulting function becomes transitive and achieves the separation between complexity measures that match the known separation between the general functions.
+Here we will define only the first variant of the pointer function.

 \begin{defi}[Pointer matrix over $\Sigma$] For $m, n \in \N$, let $M$ be a $(m\times n)$ matrix with $m$ rows and $n$ columns.
 We refer to each of the $m\times n$ entries of $M$ as \emph{cells}.
 Each cell of the matrix is from a alphabet set $\Sigma$ where $\Sigma = \zone \times \widetilde{P} \times \widetilde{P} \times \widetilde{P}$ and $\widetilde{P} = \{ (i, j) | i \in [m], j\in [n]\} \cup \{\perp\}$.
 We call $\widetilde{P}$ as set of pointers where, pointers of the form $\{(i,j)| i \in [m], j\in [n] \}$ pointing to the cell $(i, j)$ and $\perp$ is the null pointer.
 Hence,each entry $x_{(i,j)}$ of the matrix $M$ is a $4$-tuple from $\Sigma$.
 The elements of the $4$-tuple we refer as \emph{value}, \emph{left pointer}, \emph{right pointer} and \emph{back pointer} respectively and denote by $\vl(x_{(i,j)})$, $\lp(x_{(i,j)})$, $\rp(x_{(i,j)})$ and $\bp(x_{(i,j)})$ respectively where $\vl \in \{0, 1\}$, $\lp,\rp,\bp \in \widetilde{P}$.
 We call this type of matrix as \emph{pointer matrix} and denote by $\Sigma^{n \times n}$.